-- None known. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Dust control measures will be implemented in accordance with recommendations by the Department of Ecology and the Benton County Clean Air Authority.
-Measures include but are not limited to watering, lowering speed, limit of construction vehicles, and reducing the number of dust-generating activities on windy days.
+c.
+Proposed measures to reduce or control emissions or other impacts to air, if any:

+Dust control measures will be implemented in accordance with recommendations by the Department of Ecology and the Benton County Clean Air Authority.
+Measures include but are not limited to watering, lowering speed, limit of construction vehicles, and reducing the amount of dust-generating activities on windy days.

-3. Water [help]
+- 3. Water [help]

 - a.
-Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Surface Water: [help]

+- Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows

 No water bodies in the immediate vicinity.
-The Columbia River is 2.2 miles east and the Yakima River is approximately 1.5 miles southwest of the property.
+The Columbia River is 1.5 miles east and the Yakima River is approximately 1.6 miles southwest of the property.

-- 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-No. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.

-N/A. - 4) Will the proposal require surface water withdrawals or diversions?
+4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

-None. - 5) Does the proposal lie within a 100-year floodplain?
+5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

 The site has not been designated to lie within a 100-year floodplain.
-FEMA map 535533 0015 E designates the site as an area of minimal flooding, Zone C. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+FEMA map 5355330010E designates the site as an area of minimal flooding, Zone C.

+6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
-No.

-b.
-Ground Water: [help]

-- 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+- b.
+Ground Water: [help] - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.

 Groundwater will not be withdrawn at this site.
-The site will be supplied with domestic water from the City of Richland. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . .; agricultural; etc.).
+The site will be supplied with domestic water from the City of Richland.

+2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
-N/A.

 - c.
 Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

 New impervious area on-site including roofs of buildings, concrete walkways, and the asphalt parking lot.
-The stormwater system will consist of catch basins, conveyance pipes, CDS units for pre-treatment (if required), and subsurface infiltration trenches. - 2) Could waste materials enter ground or surface waters?
+The stormwater system will consist of catch basins, conveyance pipes, CDS units for pretreatment (if required), and subsurface infiltration trenches.

+2) Could waste materials enter ground or surface waters?
 If so, generally describe.

 No, the proposed system will have a built-in water oil separator device (inverted tee) to eliminate storm water contamination.
-The depth to groundwater is between 10 and 15 feet below the ground surface based on well logs in the vicinity.
-This leaves an adequate vadose zone treatment thickness and will prevent contamination of groundwater. - Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+The depth to groundwater is between 17 and 22 feet below the ground surface based on well logs in the vicinity.
+This leaves an adequate vadose zone treatment thickness and will prevent contamination of groundwater.

+3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
-No. all run-offs will be retained on-site.

-ino, all run-oπs will be retained on-site.
+No, all run-off will be retained on-site.